The DC Free Summer Meals Program is here! Find a summer meal site near you.

 The US Department of Agriculture (USDA) Summer Food Service Program (SFSP), known in Washington, DC as the DC Free Summer Meals Program (FSMP), provides reimbursement for free nutritious meals and snacks served to children 18 and younger.
 These meals help children in low-income areas get the nutrition they need to learn, play, and grow throughout the summer months when they are out of school.

-The DC Free Summer Meals Program has served over 1 million meals to children and youth in the District of Columbia in the past three summers.
+Since 2012, more than 5.9 million summer meals have been served through the DC Free Summer Meals Program to children and youth in the District of Columbia.
 Sponsoring organizations included:

-- Entities of state, local, or municipal government;
+- Entities of state, local, and municipal government;

-For meals served at rural or self-preparation sites:
+Reimbursement rate for meals served at rural/self-preparation sites:

-For meals served at other types of sites:
+Reimbursement rate for meals served at urban/vended sites:

 If you require this information in an alternative format (Braille, large print, audiotape, etc.), contact the USDA’s TARGET Center at (202) 720-2600 (Voice or TDD).

 The Office of the State Superintendent of Education (OSSE) can provide the names of the agencies sponsoring the Summer Food Service Program in the District of Columbia, as well as the name of the person to contact regarding when and where meals are served.

 If you require information about this program, activity, or facility in a language other than English, contact the USDA agency responsible for the program or activity, or any USDA office.